Santa Cruz De La Sierra Santa Cruz Department, Bolivia Travel Guide

 Purchase food and goods from local markets to support sustainable practices.

-Turn off lights and A/C once you leave your room to save energy.
+Turn off lights and A/C the moment you leave your room to conserve energy.

 Learning basic Spanish phrases goes a long way.
 Be patient and understanding of the ways cultures are different; things might operate at a different pace.

 Respect privacy.
-Ask permission before photographing individuals, notably for children.
+Ask permission before photographing individuals, for kids especially.
 Be mindful of cultural norms.

 Dress modestly, remove hats upon entering.
 Speak quietly and maintain a respectful demeanor.
 Do not disrupt services or moments of solitude of worship.